awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-lifecycleconfig.md

 # AWS::S3::Bucket LifecycleConfiguration<a name="aws-properties-s3-bucket-lifecycleconfig"></a>

 Specifies the lifecycle configuration for objects in an Amazon S3 bucket\.
-For more information, see [Object Lifecycle Management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Object Lifecycle Management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon S3 User Guide*\.

 ## Syntax<a name="aws-properties-s3-bucket-lifecycleconfig-syntax"></a>